 Our scheme guarantees authenticity and non-repudiability.
-Signature cost is amortised over 2^h data items in a tree of height h, and the tree structure can be configured as per operating requirements.
-For example, if we assume the operator of the scheme can allow a signature operation once per hour, bodyworn sensors which transmit one data item per minute (suitable for measuring heart-rate, temperature, etc.) or once per second (for ECG monitoring) can use trees of height h = 6 and h = 12 respectively.
+Signature cost is amortised over 2^h data items in a tree of height h.
+For example, bodyworn sensors transmitting a data item per minute (suitable for measuring heart-rate, temperature, etc.) or once per second (for ECG monitoring) can use trees of height h=6 and h=12 respectively, to perform the signature operation approximately once per hour.
 Transmission overheads are also much lower: our scheme transmits only one digital signature per tree of 2^h data items, along with a handful (typically 5-10%) of hash-digest sized coded recovery packets.